PrunaCatalin/claude-code-system-prompts/README.md

 # Claude Code System Prompts

-This repository contains an up-to-date list of all Claude Code's various system prompts and their associated token counts as of **[Claude Code v2.0.46](https://www.npmjs.com/package/@anthropic-ai/claude-code/v/2.0.46) (November 18th, 2025).**
+This repository contains an up-to-date list of all Claude Code's various system prompts and their associated token counts as of **[Claude Code v2.0.46](https://www.npmjs.com/package/@anthropic-ai/claude-code/v/2.0.46) (November 18th, 2025).**  It also contains a [**CHANGELOG.md**](./CHANGELOG.md) for the system prompts across 28 versions since v2.0.14.

 Why multiple "system prompts?"